On Bisimulations for Description Logics: Introduction

 The family of DLs studied in this work is large and contains useful DLs.
 Not only concept constructors and role constructors are allowed, but role axioms are also allowed.
-In particular, the DL \SROIQ, which is the logical base of the Web Ontology Language OWL~2, belongs to this class.
+In particular, the DL \SROIQ, which is the logical basis of the Web Ontology Language OWL~2, belongs to this class.

 \item DLs differ from other logics like modal logics and hybrid logics in the domain of applications and the settings.
 In DLs, there are special notions like named individual, RBox, TBox, ABox.
 Also, recall that a knowledge base in a DL usually consists of an RBox, a TBox and an ABox.
 Invariance of ABoxes and preservation of RBoxes and knowledge bases in DLs were not studied before.
-On the other hand, invariance of TBoxes was recently studied in the independent work~\cite{LutzPW11} for the DL \ALCQIO and its sublogics.
-Note that the first version~\cite{abs-1104-2844} of~\cite{LutzPW11} appeared to the public a few days later than the first version~\cite{BSDLv1} of the current paper.
-The works~\cite{LutzPW11,abs-1104-2844} use the notion of global bisimulation to characterize invariance of TBoxes, whose condition is the same as the bisimulation conditions introduced in the current paper and~\cite{BSDLv1} for the universal role.
+On the other hand, invariance of TBoxes was studied in the independent work~\cite{abs-1104-2844,LutzPW11} for the DL \ALCQIO and its sublogics.
+The works~\cite{abs-1104-2844,LutzPW11} use the notion of global bisimulation to characterize invariance of TBoxes, whose condition is the same as the bisimulation conditions introduced in~\cite{BSDLv1} and the current paper for the universal role.

 \item Bisimulation is a very useful notion for DLs.
-Apart from analyzing expressiveness of DLs, in can be used for minimizing interpretations and concept learning in DLs: \begin{itemize} \item Roughly speaking, two objects bisimilar to each other can be merged.
+Apart from analyzing expressiveness of DLs, it can be used for minimizing interpretations and concept learning in DLs: \begin{itemize} \item Roughly speaking, two objects that are bisimilar to each other can be merged.
 This is the basis for minimizing interpretations.
-In automated reasoning in DLs, sometimes we want to return a model of a knowledge base (e.g., as a counter example for a subsumption problem or an instance checking problem).
+In automated reasoning in DLs, sometimes we want to return a model of a knowledge base (e.g., as a counterexample for a subsumption problem or an instance checking problem).
 It is expected that the returned model is simple and as small as possible.
 One can just find some model and minimize it.
 As another example, given an information system specified by an acyclic knowledge base with a large ABox and a small TBox, one can compute that information system and minimize it to save space and increase efficiency of reasoning tasks.